HzaCode/Athlytics/README.md

 ### Installation

-You can install the released version of Athlytics from CRAN (once available) with:
+You can install the released version of Athlytics from CRAN with:

 ```r
 install.packages("Athlytics")